 Similarly, the charging case is slim and will fit into your bag as well as your trouser pockets.

-The only limitation is that they do come with touch-sensitive buttons.
+The only limitation is that they do not come with touch-sensitive buttons.
 Instead, there are flat-paneled physical buttons.
 Though they are easier to handle, they can turn out to be a bit stiff since they tend to jam into your ear canal if you press them too hard.
 On the upside, these buttons let you do a lot.

 All you need to do is press and hold to adjust the volume.
 Furthermore, the Jaybird My Sound app allows a bit of customization should you want to reassign the controls.